Common Problems with Hydrangeas and How to Fix Them

 White hydrangeas do not undergo color changes as a result of pH alterations.
 However, pink or blue hydrangeas depend on the pH of the soil.

 The main cause of color change in hydrangea flowers is aluminum.
 Depending on its presence or absence, the flower will change to one color or the other.
-To understand more about How to Change Colors of Hydrangea – Ultimate Guide I recommend you to read this article.
+To understand more about How to Change Colors of Hydrangea – Ultimate Guide, I recommend you to read this article.

 Hydrangeas with Insects: Aphids, Mealybugs, or Green Flies

-Common Problems with Hydrangeas -Shoots with insects: aphids, mealybugs, or green flies.
+Lastly, another common Hydrangea Problem -Shoots with insects: aphids, mealybugs, or green flies.
 Wash the plant well and apply neem oil for plants or insecticide spikes.

 Mealybugs and aphids feed on hydrangea nutrients and progress to weaken the hydrangea.

-Common Problems with Hydrangeas -Shoots with mealybugs – Neem oil for plants is suitable to eliminate mealybugs in hydrangeas.
+Pictures of Hydrangea Diseases: Common Problems with Hydrangeas -Shoots with mealybugs – Neem oil for plants is suitable to eliminate mealybugs in hydrangeas.

-Some signs are yellow hydrangea leaves and it is easy to confirm infection by looking closely at our hydrangeas.
-Eliminate them and you will easily revive your hydrangeas.
+Some signs are yellow hydrangea leaves, and it is easy to confirm infection by looking closely at our hydrangeas.
+Eliminate them, and you will easily revive your hydrangeas.

 Southern Ag 08722 Triple Action Neem Oil Fungicide Insecticide Miticide, Brown